getsolus/help-center-docs/docs/packaging/creating-a-new-package.md

 ### Commit message format for new packages

+`git commit` on [an initialized repository](prepare-for-packaging.md#initialize-git-hooks) will automatically open your editor with the correct template.
+Note that lines starting with a `#` will be ignored by Git and do not need to be removed.

 There should be a summary line (with the package name), a blank line, and then the rest of the commit message.

-- There should at the minimum be a Summary and Test Plan.
+- There should at the minimum be a Summary.
 - Bullet point lists should start with a dash.
+- Link the package request using a `Resolves` line.

-Here is an example in our standard format (make sure to check the box in the checklist):
+Here is an example in our standard format:

 ```
 tree: Add at v2.1.1